a woman using vacuum

 Visualize A Clean Home

-While this may sound silly, visualizing your clean and comfortable home in your mind can be a powerful motivator.
-Knowing and seeing the effect you want to achieve will help you get started.
+While this may sound silly, mindfully visualizing your clean, comfortable home can be a powerful motivator.
+Knowing and seeing the effect you want to achieve helps you get started.

 Declutter First

-Decluttering your space before you start cleaning can help make the process easier and more efficient.
-Get rid of any items you no longer need or use, and organize what’s left before you start cleaning.
+Decluttering your space first makes cleaning easier and more efficient.
+Get rid of any items you no longer need or use, and organize what’s left.

 Start Small

 One of the best ways to get motivated to clean is to start small.
 Instead of tackling your entire house in one day, focus on one room or task at a time.
 For example, start with cleaning the kitchen sink or organizing your closet.
-This will help you build momentum and make the task seem less overwhelming.
+Starting small builds momentum and makes the task seem less overwhelming.

 Create A Schedule

-Creating a cleaning schedule can help you stay on track and make cleaning a regular part of your routine.
+Creating a cleaning schedule helps you stay on track and makes cleaning a regular part of your routine.
 Decide on a specific day or time each week to clean certain areas of your home.
-This will help you stay organized and prevent clutter from building up.
+This increases organization and prevents clutter from building up.

 Use A Timer